 Noir Fiction and Film: Diversions and Misdirections by Lee Clark Mitchell (2022)

 With some interesting observations and a huge collection of data about genres in the book under discussion here, there are some good and fresh points concerning style, method and procedure, even when hard-boiled fiction and films noir are reduced to their most basic configurations.
-Naturally, there are variations of the stereotypes, and with regard to […]
+Naturally, there are variations of the stereotypes and, with regard to […]

 The Detective and the Artist: Painters, Poets and Writers in Crime Fiction, 1840s – 1970s by J.K.
 Va